 Best Online Whiteboard Tools in 2026

 Remote and hybrid teams need a shared visual canvas for brainstorming, planning, and diagramming.
-The online whiteboard market reached $2.1 billion in 2025 and is growing 18% annually (Markets and Markets).
-We tested three leading platforms — Miro, FigJam, and Lucidspark — across collaboration features, template libraries, and integration ecosystems.
-All data verified Q1 2026.
+The online whiteboard market reached $2.1 billion in 2025 and is growing 18% annually (Markets and Markets). published comparisons of three leading platforms — Miro, FigJam, and Lucidspark — across collaboration features, template libraries, and integration ecosystems.
+All data verified against vendor pricing pages (Q1 2026).

 Whiteboard Tools Comparison